coderpd/fsf_2020_screening_task/README.md

 An easy to use, user-friendly and clean looking GUI application would help the user to quickly adapt to the application.

 Also created an installer (Windows or Ubuntu) for your application.

+Additional Features i added -
+force submit - if you want to bypass the error , a warning dialog asks to force submit, also showing all the validation errors load/append - give user freedom choose whether he needs to load or append validate all/ submit all at once insert rows /  delete rows with spin box

+Yaksh id details:
+Email - 2018352@iiitdmj.ac.in
+username - pd

+FOSSEE id same as Yaksha id